Marcinthecloud/r2sql-shell/README.md

 - Some terminal emulators may capture certain key combinations
 - Try using alternative keys (e.g., if Alt+2 doesn't work, focus the query editor with `h` then `l`)

-**Namespaces not loading**
-- Check your API token has correct permissions
-- Run `node test-connection.js` to verify connectivity

 ## Built With

 - [TypeScript](https://www.typescriptlang.org/)